latookaushik/carobar/app/documents/architecture_and_project_overview.md

 ## 1. Introduction

-Carobar is a comprehensive SaaS application designed to manage all aspects of a vehicle trading business, with a specific focus on the Japanese market.
+Carobar is a NextJS 15-based Multi-Tenent SaaS application for used car traders, focusing on the Japanese market.
+It is designed to manage all aspects of a vehicle trading business.
 The platform provides functionality for vehicle sales, purchases, stock management, reporting, invoicing, and accounting.

 ## 2. System Architecture